-See how a life settlement helped these policyowners.
+See Coventry insurance reviews and learn how a life settlement helped these policyowners.*

 Brian had a $600,000 life insurance policy that he had taken out to provide for his wife and children.
 The increasing premium costs became unaffordable and he thought his only option would be to let the policy lapse.
 Then he learned that he could sell his policy and retain a portion of the death benefit.
 This was a win/win for Brian.
 He was able to keep $52,000 of life insurance coverage for his wife and children with no future premium payments.

 Edward purchased a $1 million policy to provide income protection for his wife, Margaret.
 After Edward’s health unexpectedly declined, he was forced to take an early retirement.
 Without Edward’s income, the premiums on their policy became more difficult to afford.
 The policy had no cash value so they looked for an alternative to lapsing it.
 They were able to sell Edward’s life insurance policy for $130,000, which allowed them to alleviate some of their financial concerns and continue to provide Edward with the medical care he needed.

 James purchased a term life insurance policy for estate planning needs and income protection.
 Due to changes in his estate, he no longer needed the same level of coverage and didn’t want to pay the ongoing premiums.
 James was going to let his policy go when he learned he was able to sell it, even though it was a term policy with no cash value.
 He received $59,200 for a policy where he would have otherwise received nothing.